 No Exercise Full Exercise

-Per Share \$ \$
+Per Share \$ 11.80 \$ 11.80

-Total \$ \$
+Total \$23,600,000 \$27, 140,000

 Shares sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus supplement.
-Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$ per share from the initial public offering price.
+Any shares sold by the underwriters to securities dealers may be sold at a discount of up to \$7.08 per share from the initial public offering price.
 After the initial offering of the shares, the Representatives may change the offering price and the other selling terms.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-We, our officers, directors, and holders of substantially all of our common stock have agreed with the underwriters, subject to certain exceptions, not to offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or securities convertible into or exercisable or exchangeable for shares of common stock during the period from the date of this prospectus supplement continuing through the date 60 days after the date of this prospectus supplement (the "clear market period"), except with the prior written consent of the Representatives.
+We, our officers and directors have agreed with the underwriters, subject to certain exceptions, not to offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend, or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or securities convertible into or exercisable or exchangeable for shares of common stock during the period from the date of this prospectus supplement continuing through the date 60 days after the date of this prospectus supplement (the "clear market period"), except with the prior written consent of the Representatives.
 These restrictions terminate after the close of trading of our common stock on and including the 60th day after the date of this prospectus supplement, and are subject to certain specified exceptions.